My Vision for FOLFAN

 - If you know one of our board members, talk to them about FOLFAN and how you can get more involved.

-- If you want to meet with me for coffee or tea, or for a walk on one of our trails, please reach out and let me know.
-I will talk about FOLFAN and we can discuss how you can get more involved.
+- If you want to meet up with me for coffee or tea, or for a walk on one of our trails, please reach out and let me know.

 - Keep an eye out for "Volunteer Opportunities" in our monthly e-newsletter.

-- Sign up for our online Volunteer Registry (if you haven't already done so).
-It takes 4 minutes!
+- Take 4 minutes and sign up with our online Volunteer Registry (if you haven't already done so).

 Here is how our Volunteer Registry will normally work: